 What not to use Aspen wood for

 You must avoid using Aspen wood for making products that require exposure to damp conditions.
-It is not one of the types of Woods that can absorb water quickly and, therefore, begin to rot and mold quite soon.
+It is not one of the types of Woods that can absorb water quickly and begin to rot and mold quite soon.

 It would help if you didn’t use this for items such as rafts or outdoor sculptures.
-It is also a highly flammable wood, and therefore you should avoid using this if you want to build a roof.
-It has a gorgeous and natural color; however, in the end, it is not worth it.
+It is also highly flammable wood, and therefore you should avoid using this if you want to build a roof.
+It has a gorgeous and natural color; however, it is not worth it in the end.

 How does Aspen compare to other types of wood for carving?